dea_tools.classification

 • zonal_stats (string, optional) – An optional string giving the names of zonal statistics to calculate for each polygon.
 Default is None (all pixel values are returned).
 Supported values are ‘mean’, ‘median’, ‘max’, ‘min’.

-• clean (bool) – Whether or not to remove missing values in the training dataset.
-If True, training labels with any NaNs or Infs in the feature layers will be dropped from the dataset.
+• clean (bool) – Whether or not to remove missing values in the returned dataset.
+If True (default), rows with any NaNs or Infs in any numeric columns will be dropped from the dataset.

 • fail_ratio (float) – A float between 0 and 1 that defines if a given training sample has failed.
 Default is 0.5, which means if 50 % of the measurements in a given sample return null values, and the number of total fails is more than the fail_threshold, the samplewill be passed to the retry queue.